Benralizumab (Fasenra)

 -

-Fasenra is indicated for the add-on maintenance treatment of patients with severe asthma aged 12 years and older, and with an eosinophilic phenotype.
+Fasenra is indicated for the add-on maintenance treatment of patients aged 6 years and older with severe asthma, and with an eosinophilic phenotype.

 Limitations of Use: